vakanal/app-maps/README.md

 ## How to run the tests E2E

+1. The app server has to be running previously to run the E2E tests.

+2. Run this command:
 ```
 npm run cypress:open
 ```

-### Note
-The app server has to be running previously to run the E2E tests.